While I love living in Munich, I firmly believe that the best of Bavaria lies in the Alps.

 It’s one of my favourite hikes in the entire Alps.
 The dramatic scenery far surpasses the effort.
-You’ll eat lunch at a mountain hut, which is something every traveller to Bavaria should do to experience traditional Bavarian style hospitality.
+You’ll eat lunch at a mountain hut.
+Something every traveller to Bavaria should do to experience traditional Bavarian style hospitality.

 Below, you will find a few of my favourite hikes in the German Alps.

-The Partnachklamm can be easy if you just decide to hike to the gorge and back, slightly more challenging if you hike to the nearest hut.
+The Partnachklamm can be easy if you just decide to hike to the gorge and back.
+You can make it slightly more challenging if you hike to the nearest hut.
 Alternatively, you can choose one of the much longer extensions!
+You can also reach King Ludwig’s Mountain Hut by passing the Partnachklamm.
 This destination is also available as a tour from Munich.